Measurement dependence in a Bell inequality arising from the dynamics of hidden variables: Introduction

 Bell inequalities arise from analysis of the statistics of purported `hidden variables' that evolve according to local interactions and represent `elements of reality' with definite values prior to measurement.
 It has been demonstrated that the inequalities can be violated, with recent experiments removing areas of uncertainty in the analysis such as the fair-sampling and locality loopholes \citep{Bell64,aspect1982,giustina2015,christensen2013,hensen2015,shalm2015,rowe2001}.
-Perhaps the most striking aspect of quantum mechanics is that its predictions are consistent with these violations.
 The implication is either that physical effects operate non-locally between space-like separated points, or that we have to abandon the concept of a reality independent of observation at microscopic scales \citep{bell2004,norsen2017}.

-Should we wish to avoid these (arguably) unpalatable conclusions it is necessary to examine the assumptions made in Bell's analysis, one of which is `measurement independence', or `statistical independence' \citep{Hossenfelder20}, according to which the system prior to measurement is assumed to adopt states with probabilities that are independent of the measurement settings.
-A stronger version is that the prior state of a system should be capable of providing a measurement outcome for any system property.

-We examine the effect of relaxing this assumption in the standard situation where two spin half particles in an entangled state have spin components separately measured along arbitrarily chosen axes.
-We demonstrate, by introducing measurement dependence, that the upper bound of the Clauser-Horne-Shimony-Holt (CHSH) parameter, $S(\hat{a},\hat{b},\hat{a}^{\prime},\hat{b}^{\prime})$, defined as \citep{CHSH69}
+Should we wish to avoid these conclusions it is necessary to examine the assumptions made in Bell's analysis, one of which is `measurement independence' \citep{hossenfelder2020}, according to which the probabilities of adopting certain configurations of the hidden variables prior to measurement are independent of the measurement settings.
+We examine the effect of relaxing this assumption in the standard situation where two spin half particles in an entangled singlet state have spin components separately measured along arbitrarily chosen axes $\hat{n}_{1}$ and $\hat{n}_{2}$.
+We demonstrate, by introducing measurement dependence, that the upper bound of the Clauser-Horne-Shimony-Holt (CHSH) parameter may be increased.

+The system prior to measurement is specified by a set of hidden variables $\lambda$ adopted according to a probability density function (pdf) $\rho(\lambda)$.
+The assumption of measurement independence is the use in the analysis of a pdf that depends neither on the measurement axes $\hat{n}_{1},\hat{n}_{2}$ nor the measurement outcome.
+This can seem reasonable but it does not necessarily follow if measurement is a dynamical process.

+The classical acquisition of information is taken to occur without changing the system state, while in quantum mechanics the initial state encodes properties that are extracted with instantaneous projection of the system to one of the eigenstates of the measured property.
+We consider here that measurement could instead involve the nonlinear evolution of hidden variables towards attractors in their phase space that correspond to system eigenstates (and device readings correlated with those eigenstates).
+The evolution could be deterministic or stochastic.
+The point is that dynamics would create a relationship between final outcomes, represented by an ensemble of post-measurement states described by hidden variables residing at measurement setting-dependent attractors in the phase space, and initial states represented by an ensemble of hidden variable configurations prior to measurement.